-Nippers will now be held on Saturdays - find out more here
+Nippers at Salt is held on Saturdays - find out more here

 Salt Juniors (or nippers) is the membership category available to both boys and girls aged 7 to 13.

 We also run a fun educational program for nippers aged 5 and 6 (Under 6 and 7) where members are given a non-competitive understanding of Surf Life Saving through fun and games.
 See the Nippers for ages 5 and 6 page for more information specific to the Salt program for U6/U7.

 New members are always welcome at any time during the season.
 If you would like to come and try before you commit, that's fine.
 Everyone is welcome.
 Come down at about 1:45pm and fill out the sign-in sheet to start your free trial.

 Each Saturday afternoon between October and March, the Salt Nippers gather to learn the skills necessary to handle themselves in the surf, recognise danger and be safe.
 Salt Nipper days are the foundation from which we build basic surf skills, competition skills and knowledge of "Surf Awards".